cosmos/sdk-tutorials/hands-on-exercise/3-cosmjs-adv/2-cosmjs-messages.md

 1. It will start at the number as fetched from the blockchain.
 2. Whenever you sign a new transaction you will increment this sequence number and keep track of it in your own variable.

 Because JavaScript has low assurances when it comes to threading, you need to make sure that each `sign` command happens after the previous one, or your `sequence` incrementing may get messed up.
-For that, you should not use `Promise.all` on something like `array.forEach(() => { await })`, which fire all promises roughly at the same time.
+For that, you should not use `Promise.all` on something like `array.forEach(() => { await })`, which fires all promises roughly at the same time.
 Instead you will use a `while() { await }` pattern.

 There is a **second difficulty** when you want to send that many signed transactions.
 The client's `broadcastTx` function [waits for it](https://github.com/cosmos/cosmjs/blob/v0.28.11/packages/stargate/src/stargateclient.ts#L420-L424) to be included in a block, which would defeat the purpose of signing separately.
 Fortunately, if you look into its content, you can see that it calls [`this.forceGetTmClient().broadcastTxSync`](https://github.com/cosmos/cosmjs/blob/v0.28.11/packages/stargate/src/stargateclient.ts#L410).
 This Tendermint client function returns only [the transaction hash](https://github.com/cosmos/cosmjs/blob/v0.28.11/packages/tendermint-rpc/src/tendermint34/tendermint34client.ts#L172), that is _before any inclusion in a block_.